-Tour leader and/or Deputy Tour leader must obtain permission and seek approval in principle from the Board of Management/Principal to take students on a school trip.
-In order to plan for such extra-curricular activities during the academic year this permission should be sought at the September meeting of that academic year or earlier if possible.
-(See Appendix 1)

-- Proposals to the Board of Management should include: - Objectives of the activity/tour - Likely date, duration and venue - Student group, age profile and supervision requirements - Resources required and estimate of costs - How the activity will be funded - > All trips should conform to the criteria in circular letter M20/04 - Tour leader and deputy tour leader plan dates of trip with Deputy Principal.
-In planning these dates, cognisance should be given to other proposed activities /events to take place during the course of the year and the effects of and implications on the normal teaching routine of the school year. - A risk assessment should be carried out for residential/foreign tours when final details are agreed.
+- Tour leader and/or Deputy Tour leader must obtain permission and seek approval in principle from the Board of Management/Principal to take students on a school trip.
+To plan for such extra-curricular activities during the academic year this permission should be sought at the September meeting of that academic year or earlier if possible.
+(See Appendix 1) - Proposals to the Board of Management should include: - Objectives of the activity/tour - Likely date, duration and venue - Student group, age profile and supervision requirements - Resources required and estimated of costs - How the activity will be funded - ➤ All trips should conform to the criteria in circular letter M20/04 - ➤ Tour leader and deputy tour leader plan dates of trip with Deputy Principal.
+In planning these dates, cognisance should be given to other proposed activities /events to take place during the year and the effects of and implications on the normal teaching routine of the school year. - A risk assessment is carried out on any activity outside of the school tour operator's itinerary and must be done prior to the trip application to the BOM for residential/foreign tours.